elixir-europe-training/ELIXIR-TrP-LiterateProgrammingR-CodeRep/docs/chapters/chapter_02.md

 If you are working with others, you are likely to collaborate through [Overleaf](https://www.overleaf.com/), and this means an extra step of uploading the files before the final step.
 Done and dusted.

 ### Changing the data / analysis
-It is common that the analysis changes direction as you go along, and/or that the data is updated.
-When that happens, you re-run the scripts, save the image files, (optionally) upload them, and generate the deliverable again.
+Now, it is common that the analysis changes direction as you go along, and/or that the data is updated.
+What do you do when that happens? you re-run the scripts, save the image files, (optionally) upload them, and generate the deliverable again.
 And this is usually done multiple times and in an iterative fashion.
 One or more of the following scenarios eventually happens:

 1. You have changed the analysis and edited the programming scripts on your computer, but have not updated the results (plots, numbers, tables) in the plain text files.
 When you revisit the deliverable after some time, the results reported do not match what you get from running the scripts.
 2. You have decided to change the analysis to a previous direction, but because the scripts have been updated, you cannot revert exactly to what you want.